Nagamuthu-p/Tailwind-components/README.md

 # Tailwind-components

-If You need this component we need to install tailwind css npm i tailwindcss
+If You use this component
+we need to install tailwind css
+#npm i tailwindcss